Political Aides Investigate VOA White House Reporter For Anti-Trump Bias

 The investigation of Herman is the latest and perhaps the most blatant in a growing series of episodes pointing to the politicization of the international broadcaster since Trump's pick, Michael Pack, became CEO of its parent agency.
 Pack took over the U.S. Agency for Global Media in June.
 An agency spokesperson said USAGM would not comment on Herman's situation because, "it involves the leak of privileged information."

-They added, "This is an internal VOA management issue being handled by the VOA leadership."
+She added, "This is an internal VOA management issue being handled by the VOA leadership."

 The two aides involved in the investigation, Frank Wuco and Samuel Dewey, also did not return requests for comment.
 Both men have longstanding conservative and Republican ties.